rfberaldo/sqlz/README.md

 - sqlz has a smaller scope, it doesn't support prepared statements and all the scanning work is done by [scany](https://github.com/georgysavva/scany).
 - It was designed with a simpler API for everyday use, with fewer concepts and less verbose.
+- It supports non-english utf-8 characters in named queries.

 ### Performance